febiasm/febiasm/README.md

-* heyy, Folks! 👋🤓
-* 🤪 Im Trevor Thiru, Software Engineer
+*  👋 Im Trevor Thiru, Software Engineer
 * 📱 I have much ❤️ for Programing
 * 📈 This is what I have been doing: